 If so, do you know the level of education and effort it will take to get there?

 If the answer to either of those questions is "no," exploration and clarification are REALLY important steps to selecting and committing to an education path that "fits" you!
-Explore your interests, abilities, and values and find out about vocations that match who you are by checking out the resources listed in this brochure!
+Explore your interests, abilities, and values and find out about vocations that match who you are by checking out the resources listed in this handout!